preendata/preen/docs/documentation/integrations/file-formats/csv-format.md

+---
+description: how to configure hypha to read CSV files.
+---

 # CSV Format

 Hypha supports the following options for CSV format.
 This is largely a wrapper on the [DuckDB CSV scan options](https://duckdb.org/docs/data/csv/overview.html#parameters).